Kraval/angular-s3-demo/README.md

 ```
 npm install --save bootstrap
 ```
 Let's also install [ng-bootstrap](https://ng-bootstrap.github.io/#/home).
-This will be needed for the Regular Bootstrap compoents to continue working undder Angular environment.
+This will be needed for the Regular Bootstrap components to continue working under Angular environment.

 ```
 npm install --save @ng-bootstrap/ng-bootstrap